 How to speak in front of an audience

 Speaking in front of an audience can create an uncontrolled fear.
-Nodding knees, stomach cramps or sweat can paralyse an unprepared speaker beforehand, but also on stage.
+Nodding knees, stomach cramps or sweat can paralyze an unprepared speaker beforehand, but also on stage.
 The result is that your message does not get across or worse, that you present yourself half as skilled as you are about a subject.
-That is a missed opportunity for your personal image, network opportunities and perhaps to gain potential customers.
+That is a missed opportunity for your personal image, network opportunities, and perhaps to gain potential customers.

 - Feeling insufficiently prepared

 - Think that your audience knows more about a topic than you or that no one is interested in your story

 - Believe that your audience will not find your story catchy

 - Being afraid of not using the right words, that your voice will be different or forget to tell important topics

 - Suspect that nobody is willing to listen to you or your story

 People who often speak on stage will tell you that they too have had these thoughts in mind once in a while.
 There is nothing strange about it.
 The only difference is that experienced speakers have a remedy for each of the fears above so that they can deal with it.
 They realize that all fears of speaking in front of an audience are in their heads and rarely has anything to do with reality.